imba/imba.io/content/styling.md

 ```imba
 css .btn d:block px:1 bg:teal2 bg@hover:teal3
 ```
 This conciseness comes especially handy when declaring inline styles, which we will come back to later.
-The imba tooling also includes commands for quickly reformatting, reordering and cleaning up style blocks.

-## Nesting

 Styles can also be nested.
 Everything before the first property on new lines are treated as nested selectors.
 ```imba
 css .card
     display: block